See our Cause Based Groups and upcoming events below.

 Cause: “I was in prison and you came to visit me … I tell you the truth, whatever you did for one of the least of these brothers of mine, you did for me.”
 (Matthew 25:36, 40).
 There are more than 5,000 men incarcerated in San Diego, so the need is great for volunteers to share God’s love.

 What We Do: Flood’s Prison Group seeks to be the physical representation of God’s love in a dark place.
-In this ministry of presence, they bring encouragement and hope to the inmates simply by showing up.
+In this ministry of presence, they bring encouragement and hope to inmates at Donovan Prison simply by showing up.
 They provide Sunday services, Bible studies, prayer nights, and 12-Step groups for the inmates.
 No skills required, just a heart for the Lord and for service.
 Training is provided.

 Cause: For nearly a decade, San Diego County has taken in more refugees than any other region in California.
 Refugees arrive in San Diego with few resources, language and cultural barriers, and many questions about adjusting to life in America.